AndieWill510/AnotherOption/Options/045-normal-was-never-the-goal.md

 > What did the child have to give up to produce that appearance?

-If the price of normal is silence, fear, or self-erasure, normal costs too much.
+If the price of normal is silence, fear, or self-erasure, "normal" costs too much.

 ## Reframe

-The goal was never to make Autistic people normal.
+The goal should never, **_ever_** be to make us "normal."

-The goal is to make Autistic lives safer, freer, better supported, and more livable.
+The goal must be to make our lives safer, freer, better supported, and more livable.

 That may include skills.